 Why Insurance Companies Don’t Tell You About Life Settlements

-This is a question worth asking: if life settlements pay so much more, why doesn’t your insurance company tell you about them?
+This is the question that frustrates us the most: if life settlements pay so much more, why doesn’t your insurance company mention them?

-Some states have actually passed disclosure laws requiring insurance companies to inform policyholders about life settlement options before processing a surrender or lapse.
-If you’re in the Sunshine State, learn more about selling your life insurance policy in Florida.
-But not all states have these laws, and even where they exist, the disclosure is often buried in fine print.
+Some states have caught on and passed disclosure laws that force insurance companies to inform policyholders about life settlement options before processing a surrender or lapse.
+Florida is one of them — learn more about selling your life insurance policy in Florida.
+But not every state has these rules on the books, and even where they do exist, the disclosure tends to be buried in the fine print where nobody reads it.

 When Surrendering Might Actually Make Sense